 Further Validation of Russell

 The one knock on Russell's study was that her inclusion criteria relied solely on the patient's own self-reporting of their wellness.
-Researchers tend to be sticklers for quantifiable data, and a 2010 study published in Clinical Psychology and Psychotherapy addressed that concern.
+Researchers tend to be sticklers for quantifiable data, and a 2010 study led by Erin Michalak of the University of British Columbia addressed that concern.

-The researchers found 33 Canadians with bipolar who qualified as "high functioning" according to a number of rating scales, then interviewed the patients individually or in focus groups.
-The authors of the study openly acknowledged Dr Russell's work, which they cited as the only previous qualitative study that has examined stay well strategies by those with bipolar.
+Dr Michalak found 33 Canadians with bipolar who qualified as "high functioning" according to a number of rating scales, then interviewed the patients individually or in focus groups.
+She openly acknowledged Dr Russell's work, which she cited as the only previous qualitative study that has examined stay-well strategies by those with bipolar.
 (Pause for a brief second to consider the implications of that statement.)

 According to one patient in the study: "I make sure that I get to bed by 10:30–11:00 every night.
 And a routine is really important."
 The researchers also identified "waking rest" such as lying down or watching TV, which "enabled people to meet social and work responsibilities."